Soft-Contact/resto/specs/resto_json_api.md

 * ``receiptTimeFromDate`` - include receipts with timestamp equal or later than given date.
 Overrides ``salesReadingFromDate``
 * ``receiptTimeUntilDate`` - include receipts with timestamp equal or older than given date
 * ``reconciliatedDatesOnly`` - true / false if results should include only reconciliated dates
+* ``includeStorageData`` - true / false if results should include storage changes.
+Storage data contains transactions from sales and different storage jobs
+* ``excludeSalesData`` - true / false if sales data should be excluded from results

 response: